+You may be facing your own version of desperate circumstances—health problems, lack of income, bad relationships, or problems someone else caused.
 Having to face those circumstances leaves you with choices.
 You can become whiny and bitter.
 Or, you can depend upon God to get you through them.
 It is even likely that you would learn to see and appreciate God’s gifts to you in a greater way.

 God is bigger than your circumstances.
 If He wasn’t, He wouldn’t be God.

 You can also know that God is bigger than your mistakes.
 I’m always making mistakes and second-guessing myself.
 Do you do that?

 I think of mistakes as being of two kinds.

 - First kind of mistake: Willfully going against clear Biblical guidance about what is right and wrong.
 When we do that, we usually figure out pretty quickly that it’s a mistake.

 - Second kind of mistake: Attempting to “fix a problem” without clear Biblical guidance.
 When it doesn’t turn out as expected, I have a tendency to regret that decision as a “mistake.”
 Do you do that?

 We can look at Sarah’s life in the book of Genesis.
 She made one gigantic mistake that’s recorded for everyone to know and point fingers at her (Genesis 16).